hoehermann/purple-presage/README.md

 * Can link as secondary device via QR-Code.
 * Receives a simple text message from a contact or a group.
 * Displays quotes, reactions and incoming calls.
-* Receives attachments (see caveats below).
+* Receives attachments.
-* Can send a simple text message or an attachment.
+* Can send a simple text message.
+* Can send an attachment.
 * Will add buddies to contact list unconditionally.
-* Can list groups as rooms and open the chat.
 * Uses special handling of login procedure for bitlbee.
 * Can reply to a specific message via "@searchstring:".